-Springfield, MO • Founded: 1975 • Time on Report: Just Added Contact: Kathryn Atchley, Manager, Foundation Relations, katchley@enactus.org Enactus is a network of leaders committed to using business as a catalyst for positive social and environmental impact.
+Springfield, MO • Founded: 1975 • Time on Report: 1 Month Contact: Kathryn Atchley, Manager, Foundation Relations, katchley@enactus.org Enactus is a network of leaders committed to using business as a catalyst for positive social and environmental impact.
 Each year, Enactus educates 37,470 students on over 2,000 campuses, across 33 countries, including the United States.
 These NextGen leaders create hundreds of social enterprises that tackle the world's biggest issues such as the food waste crisis.
 For example, the Enactus team at University of Missouri-Kansas City launched FeedKC to address food waste and food insecurity simultaneously by connecting food businesses and soup kitchens through a convenient app.
-Enactus also recently implemented a global food loss and waste competition called 1 Race 2 End Waste to advance progress toward Sustainable Development Goal 12.
+Enactus also recently implemented a global food loss and waste competition called 1 Race 2 End Waste.
 Enactus is seeking partners and collaborators who are interested in supporting young changemakers who are leveraging business as a powerful force for good and generating measurable impact on food systems, climate, and communities.
 Financial and Fundraising Details Current Annual budget: USD \$5,750,000 Org Type: Nonprofit Ask Amount: USD \$275,000 Timeline: December 2023 Use of Funds: Project- or Program-specific purposes Use of Funds Description: Enactus Programmatic Partnerships enable partners to support Enactus student programs that further one or more of the 17 United Nations Sustainable Development Goals across multiple markets or solely in the United States.
-Partners have the opportunity to mobilize young leaders to use innovation and entrepreneurial thinking to solve pressing social and environmental problems while generating measurable impact.
-Enactus works closely with partners to identify outcomes that will be monitored and achieved by Enactus student projects.
-Capital Type: Grant Vancouver, BC, Canada • Founded: 2018 • Time on Report: 1 Month Contact: Vivian Davidson-Castro, CEO, founder/filmmaker, vivian@foodsynergymovie.ca Food Synergy Movie (Gaia Productions.
-Inc) is first of its kind feature documentary on food loss/waste prevention; the challenges and opportunities at each of the seven stages of the food supply chain are addressed and food heroes in each are identified with the hope of inspiring people to make concrete actions to make food loss/waste a thing of the past.
-Financial and Fundraising Details Current Annual Revenue: USD \$12,000 Org Type: For-profit Ask Amount: USD \$10,000 Timeline: December 2023 Use of Funds: 50% of the funds will be used to unroll our very detailed and ambitious marketing and distribution strategy.
+Capital Type: Grant Vancouver, BC, Canada • Founded: 2018 • Time on Report: 1 Month Contact: Vivian Davidson-Castro, CEO, founder/filmmaker, vivian@foodsynergymovie.ca Food Synergy Movie (Gaia Productions, Inc) is first of its kind feature documentary on food loss/waste prevention; the challenges and opportunities at each of the seven stages of the food supply chain are addressed and food heroes in each are identified with the hope of inspiring people to make concrete actions to make food loss/waste a thing of the past.
+Financial and Fundraising Details Ask Amount: USD \$10,000 Org Type: For-profit Timeline: December 2023 Use of Funds: 50% of the funds will be used to unroll their detailed and ambitious marketing and distribution strategy.
 They want to reach audiences around the world to empower them to help address the #1 solution to climate change: fighting food loss/waste.
-30% of the funds will be used for film festivals where our outreach, impact and reputation will be enhanced and the last 20% will be used for marketing/print/sales including DVDs, flyers, childrens/educational material for schools and universities to use as learning tools Capital Type: Grants Expected Impact of Funding: If the lessons and tips mentioned in the documentary are heeded, more than 30% of food loss/waste can be avoided in the next decade; if their audiences are at home, reduce food waste that would account for up to 20% of resource use reduction of the food that is wasted globally at home.
+30% of the funds will be used for film festivals where outreach, impact and reputation will be enhanced and the last 20% will be used for marketing/print/sales including DVDs, flyers, childrens/educational material for schools and universities to use as learning tools Capital Type: Grants Expected Impact of Funding: If the lessons and tips mentioned in the documentary are heeded, more than 30% of food loss/waste can be avoided in the next decade ; if their audiences are at home, reduce food waste that would account for up to 20% of resource use reduction of the food that is wasted globally at home.